 I recommend Mount Titlis, the tallest of the three at over 3,000m above sea level.

-To reach the summit of Mount Titlis, you take a small cable car which glides through the lower parts of the mountain.
+To reach the summit of Mount Titlis, you take a small cable car that glides through the lower parts of the mountain.
 If you visit in winter, you will be treated to gorgeous snow-covered alpine vistas.

 From here you’ll take two further cable cars to reach the summit.
 The second of these is called the Rotair which is the world’s first revolving cable car.
 The car spins 360⁰ as it climbs, so you always have a panoramic view without leaving your spot.